List of Sonoma–Marin Area Rail Transit stations

 The main line was built primarily by the Northwestern Pacific Railroad and received regular service until 1958 when passenger trains were discontinued south of Willits.
 After the decline in railway traffic in the post-WWII years, the line was eventually closed to all rail activity.
 The right-of-way was acquired by a special-purpose district and reopened to freight movements in 2011 and passenger service on August 25, 2017.

 Station platforms are 300 ft in length (the sole exception is San Rafael's 285 ft northbound platform) and are high-level to provide accessible boarding.
 Gauntlet tracks are installed at stations north of Ignacio to allow freight trains to pass with proper clearance.
-Novato Downtown, San Rafael, and Santa Rosa stations are located adjacent to former NWP station buildings (as will be Healdsburg and Windsor), but the buildings are used for other purposes.
+Novato Downtown, San Rafael, and Santa Rosa Downtown stations are adjacent to former NWP station buildings (as will be Healdsburg), but the buildings are used for other purposes.